10 Uses for Covert Video to Build Your Bottom Line

 Not only will you uncover theft, you will literally funnel the thieves to an area where you can get a closer identifying shot for sure termination and/or prosecution ' and you will be amazed at how much activity you will catch when criminals feel they aren't being watched.

-In fact, we believe in this tactic so much that we encourage businesses wanting to use covert video to install at a minimum a basic CCTV system to help direct the illegal traffic to the hidden cameras.
+In fact, we believe in this tactic so much that we encourage businesses in Wichita, KS wanting to use covert video to install at a minimum a basic CCTV system to help direct the illegal traffic to the hidden cameras.

 Some Additional Notes